lssfau/pystencils-sfg/docs/index.md

 ## Primer

 With *pystencils-sfg*, including your *pystencils*-generated kernels with handwritten code becomes straightforward and intuitive.
-To illustrate, generating a Jacobi smoother for the two-dimensional Poisson equation, using the awesome C++23 `std::mdspan`, takes just a few lines of code:
+To illustrate, generating a Jacobi smoother for the two-dimensional Poisson equation and mapping it onto C++23 `std::mdspan`s takes just a few lines of code:

 ```python
 import sympy as sp